alekskimeu/my-portfolio/data/posts/tools-i-use-as-a-developer.md

 ---
 title: 'Tools I use as a Developer'
-excerpt: 'As developers, we depend on a number of tools for our workflow.
-These tools ease our jobs and increase our productivity.'
+excerpt: 'As a developer, I use a number of tools for my workflow.
+These tools ease my job and significantly increase my productivity.'
 date: '2022-03-30'
 ---